CaptainOfPhB/netease-music/README.md

 ⚠️ **This project is for practice, and is no longer maintained.
-Maybe some codes are no longer running properly.** ⚠️
+Some codes are no longer running properly.** ⚠️

 ---